 ALICE SPRINGS – WHAT YOU CAN EXPECT FROM THE CENTRE OF AUSTRALIA

-If someone had told me I’d be living in the Outback for almost a year, I would have laughed in their face.
+If someone had told me I’d be living in the Australian outback for almost a year, I would have laughed in their face.
 Here is why: I hate anything that crawls, slithers, jumps or flies, that I can fit in the palm of my hand – and me tell ya, there’s a lot of that in Alice Springs.
-Although we are still in Australia, moving or even visiting Alice Springs, can be quite a culture shock.
-I did my research before moving here, thinking I had learnt everything there is to know about this small town in the centre of Australia.
+Although we are still in Australia, moving to or even visiting Alice Springs, can be quite a culture shock.
+I did my research before moving here, thinking I had learnt everything there is to know about this small town.
 Boy was I wrong.

 Here are some things you should know before visiting or moving to Alice Springs: